 BONUS: Cut yourself some slack!

 One step that you can take today that will help you stay focused on what matters to YOU, is to commit to doing something JUST FOR YOU, regularly, throughout the holiday season.
-Whether it's a walk in the park 2 time a week, sleeping in no matter what once a week, or joining a group of amazing women, just like you, for an hour once a week, make sure to commit to yourself and to taking care of yourself the way you take care of others.
+Whether it's a walk in the park 2 times per week, sleeping in once a week, or joining a group of friends for tea once a week, make sure to commit to yourself and to taking care of yourself the way you take care of others.

 As always, if you feel that you need a bit of extra help figuring out what to do and how to do it, reach out!